NethServer/nethgui/Documentation/ProgrammerGuide/ProgrammerGuide.rst

 will refer to this class as the "basic class" or "basic implementation".

-The Framework calls these methods at some point during execution time in a fixed order:
+The framework calls those methods at some point during execution time following three phases.
+The basic class performs some common tasks during each phase.

 Initialization phase
     When initialize_ is called, the Module is ready to use the